BOOKS AND MONOGRAPHS

 JOURNAL ARTICLES AND BOOK CHAPTERS

-Oommen, M.A. forthcoming.
+Oommen, M.A.
+2019.
 The elephant in the room: histories of place, memory and conflict with wildlife along a southern Indian forest fringe.
-Environment and History.
+Environment and History 25: 269-300.

 Oommen, M.A.
 2017.
 Famine and elephants: remembering place-making along a southern Indian forest fringe.
 In: 'Telling Environmental Histories: Intersections of Memory, Narrative and Environment' (K. Holmes and H. Goodall, eds.), Palgrave Studies in World Environmental History.
 Palgrave Macmillan.

 Shanker, K., M.A.
 Oommen and N.D.
 Rai.
 2017.
 Changing natures: a democratic and dynamic approach to biodiversity conservation.
-In: Conservation of Nature and Biodiversity in Future India (Eds.
+In: Alternative Futures: India Unshackled.
+(Eds.
 A. Kothari et al.).

 Oommen, M. A. 2012.
 Treeshrews of south Asia.
 In: Mammals of South Asia (Eds.
 A.J.T Johnsingh and N. Manjrekar).
 Universities Press & Orient Longman.